madaravind/flutter-agnostic-blueprint/README.md

 final controller = LoginInjector.instance.getController();
 Text(controller.name); // Works regardless of GetX or BLoC
 ```

+---

+## 🚫 When NOT to Use AARIK

+AARIK may not be the best choice if:
+- You are building a very small MVP or demo app
+- The app lifecycle is short-lived
+- The team is unfamiliar with architectural patterns and DI
+- Rapid prototyping is more important than long-term maintainability

+---

 # About the Creator
 **Aravind** is a **Senior Flutter Engineer** and **Mobile Architect** with a focus on building **enterprise-grade mobile ecosystems**.
 He specializes in transforming complex business requirements into **scalable, testable, and maintainable** software architectures.